THE BIRTH OF THE BUICK RIVIERA AND OLDSMOBILE XP-784

 Well before the Riviera even went on sale, Oldsmobile was asking the corporation for a Riviera-style specialty car of its own.
 Around the spring of 1962, Car and Truck Group VP Ed Cole finally relented, authorizing the development of a new personal Olds for the 1966 model year.
 As we discussed in our Toronado history, it would be based on a rendering by Oldsmobile stylist Dave North, created as an exercise earlier that year.
 That fall, Advanced Styling Studio 3 developed North’s concept into a full-size clay, the XP-784.
 It would later become the 1966 Oldsmobile Toronado.

-As Dave North originally conceived his “Flame Red Car,” it would have been the size of the later Chevrolet Camaro; Bill Mitchell later lobbied unsuccessfully to have it built on the A-body intermediate platform.
+As Dave North originally conceived his “Flame Red Car,” it would have been about the size of the later Chevrolet Camaro; Bill Mitchell later lobbied unsuccessfully to have it built on the A-body intermediate platform.
 The production Toronado was considerably bigger than either, stretching 211 inches (5,359 mm) on a 119-inch (3,023mm) wheelbase.

 Dave Holls, Cadillac’s assistant chief stylist during this period, says the development of the Riviera and Toronado galvanized Bill Mitchell’s determination to build a sporty Cadillac personal car.
 If both Buick and Oldsmobile were to have stylish specialty cars, Mitchell argued, it hardly made sense for Cadillac to be left out.